duoshock/UM-A/Assembly Guide/readme.md

 <img src="img/UMA_Asm_TRRS_B.jpg" width="400">
 </a>

-Place the jack on the underside of the PCB (the same side you just soldered sockets to) then solder.
+Place the jack on the underside of the PCB and solder.

 ## Encoder
 <a href="img/UMA_Asm_Encoder_A.jpg">